Recovery Story Project

 2. Location: We welcome stories from members of the Walla Walla Valley, including those who are incarcerated.

-3. Response times: The deadline for submissions is February 1, 2026.
-We will respond to all submissions no later than March 1, 2026.
+3. Response times: The deadline for submissions is June 1, 2026.
+We will endeavor to respond to all submissions by July 1, 2026.
 If your submission is chosen for publication, you will be contacted before your story is published in print or online.

 4. Tell your own story: Stories may be told using any voice (first/second/third person).
 However, stories must be about the writer's own lived experience, whether the writer struggles with substance use or has been impacted by the substance use of a close family member or friend.